-Risk and Need Assessment and Supervision Level30
+Risk and Need Assessment and Supervision Level33

-For supervision of the community corrections population, the JRA requires the use of a validated instrument to assess each offender's risk of reoffending and criminogenic needs in order to place the offender in the appropriate supervision level.
+For supervision of the community supervision population, the JRA requires the use of a validated instrument to assess each offender's risk of reoffending and criminogenic needs in order to place the offender in the appropriate supervision level.
 The Offender Traits Inventory-Revised (OTI-R) is used to assess offender risk, while the Offender Self-Report and the Officer Interview and Impressions are used to assess offender need.
-Using these instruments, there are five risk levels and five need levels: extreme, high, moderate, low, and minimal.
-Figure 5 examines the risk and need level distribution of the community corrections population.
-Most offenders were assessed as either moderate risk or need (31% and 38% respectively); a small percentage were assessed as either minimal risk or need (4% and 3% respectively).
+There are five risk levels and five need levels: extreme, high, moderate, low, and minimal.
+Figure 5 examines the risk and need level distribution of the community supervision population.
+Most offenders were assessed as either moderate risk or need (31% and 39% respectively); a small percentage were assessed as either minimal risk or need (4% and 3% respectively).

 Figure 5

-Risk and Need Level for the Assessed Community Corrections Population
+Risk and Need Level for the Assessed Community Supervision Population

-December 31, 2023
+December 31, 2024

-Supervision level, which determines the minimum contact requirements for supervision, is determined by the intersection of the offender's risk and need level.31 There are five supervision levels; Level 1 is the most restrictive.
-As shown in Figure 6, most of the community corrections population was in Supervision Level 2 (39%), while the smallest percentage of the population was in Supervision Level 5 (2%).
+Supervision level, which determines the minimum contact requirements for supervision, is determined by the intersection of the offender's risk and need level.34 There are five supervision levels; Level 1 is the most restrictive.
+As shown in Figure 6, the largest percentage of the community supervision population was in Supervision Level 2 (38%), while the smallest percentage was in Supervision Level 5 (3%).

-30 See NC Sentencing and Policy Advisory Commission, Justice Reinvestment Implementation Evaluation Report, 2013, for a more detailed description of these instruments.
+33 See NC Sentencing and Policy Advisory Commission, Justice Reinvestment Implementation Evaluation Report, 2013, for a more detailed description of these instruments.

-31 The supervision level distribution for Figure 6 depicts the RNA process.
-Additional risk assessments are completed for sex offenders and impaired driving offenders that may result in supervision at a higher level than indicated by the RNA.
+34 Additional risk assessments are completed for sex offenders and impaired driving offenders that may result in supervision at a higher level than indicated by the RNA.

 Figure 6

-Supervision Level for the Assessed Community Corrections Population
+Supervision Level for the Assessed Community Supervision Population

-December 31, 2023
+December 31, 2024

 The DAC Division of Community Supervision (DCS) supervises all offenders on probation and PRS based on their risk, need, and supervision level.
-There were more misdemeanants in Supervision Levels 1 and 2 then felony probationers (52% and 46% respectively); however, there was little variation found when comparing Supervision Levels 3 through 5 for felony and misdemeanor probationers.
-The supervision level composition of all offenders on probation was compared to offenders on PRS (see Figure 7).
-When comparing the two populations, the PRS population was more likely to be supervised in the more restrictive supervision levels (i.e., Levels 1 and 2) than the probation population.
-A combined 83% of PRS offenders were in Supervision Level 1 (31%) and Supervision Level 2 (52%), the most restrictive supervision levels, while slightly less than half (49%) of probationers were in Supervision Level 1 (12%) and Supervision Level 2 (37%).
+The supervision levels of all offenders on probation were compared to those of offenders on PRS (see Figure 7).
+When comparing the two populations, the PRS population had higher percentages in the more restrictive supervision levels (i.e., Levels 1 and 2) than the probation population.
+A combined 82% of PRS offenders were in Supervision Level 1 (29%) and Supervision Level 2 (53%), while slightly less than half (47%) of probationers were in Supervision Level 1 (11%) and Supervision Level 2 (36%).

 Figure 7

-Supervision Level by Supervision Type for the Assessed Community Corrections Population
+Supervision Level by Supervision Type for the Assessed Community Supervision Population

-December 31, 2023
+December 31, 2024

-Note: There were 6 Level 5 post-release supervisees on December 31, 2023.
+Note: There were 6 Level 5 post-release supervisees on December 31, 2024.